Sign Up to Get Salty

 Wet Feet (Opti Intro)

-This is a gentle one-week introduction to sailing for 7-9 year olds who have no sailing experience.
+This is a one-week introduction to sailing for 7-9 year olds who have no sailing experience.
 Using small optimist dinghies, our focus is on safety and fun on the water.

 Opti Basic

 Upon completion of Wet Feet, 7-9 year olds can further develop their sailing skills in optimist dinghies.
 Some CANSail 1 material is introduced at this level, while we still focus on fun and safety on the water.
+This course can be completed multiple times to advance skills.

 CANSail1

-This is a two-week course for kids 10 years and older who are beginning their journey in sailing or progressing from Opti Basic.
 This entry-level course teaches fundamental sailing skills including basic sheeting, steering, and boat handling on all points of sail using double-handed dinghies.
 Upon completion, sailors can sail within defined boundaries set by an instructor.

 CANSail2